-- 1.1 This strategy document is presented in accordance with the terms of Article 6 of the Public Finances (Jersey) Law 2005 ("the Finance Law") and Regulation 4 of the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005, which requires that the Minister for Treasury and Resources presents his investment strategies for States Funds. - 1.2 Under Regulation 9 of the Public Finances (Transitional Provisions) (No. 1) (Jersey) Regulations 2005, the Tourism Development Fund (TDF) is given Special Fund status. - 1.3 The strategy set by the Minister pays particular regard to the need for diversification in both the management of the money available and the level of funds to be invested. - 1.4 The Treasurer of the States is responsible for ensuring that States investments are properly managed, controlled and accounted for in accordance with the relevant investment strategies. - 1.5 This document provides details on - Investment Strategy for the Fund - States of Jersey Common Investment Fund. - 1.6 The strategy reflects the Minister's long-term investment aim for this Fund, with the intention to move towards the Fund's strategic aim as investment opportunities and market conditions allow.
+- 1.1 This strategy document is presented in accordance with the terms of the Public Finances (Jersey) Law 2005 (Article 6) ("the Finance Law") and Public Finances (Transitional Provisions) (No. 2) Jersey Regulations 2005 (Regulation 4), which require that the Minister for Treasury and Resources presents his investment strategies for States Funds. - 1.2 Under and Public Finances (Transitional Provisions) (No. 1) Jersey Regulations 2005 (Regulation 9) the Tourism Development Fund (TDF) is given Special Fund status. - 1.3 The strategy set by the Minister pays particular regard to the need for diversification in both the management of the money available and the level of funds to be invested. - 1.4 The Treasurer of the States is responsible for ensuring that States investments are properly managed, controlled and accounted for in accordance with the relevant investment strategies. - 1.5 This document provides details on - Investment Strategy for the Fund; - States of Jersey Common Investment Fund. - 1.6 The strategy reflects the Minister's long-term investment aim for this Fund with the intention to move towards the Fund's strategic aim as investment opportunities and market conditions allow.
 Initially, until the Common Investment Fund is established, it is anticipated that assets will continue to be invested in the Consolidated Fund in the form of cash balances and short-term instruments, such as Certificates of Deposits. - 1.7 The report includes information on matters solely relating to this Fund's strategy.
 This information is for this specific purpose only and should not be used for any other purpose.